 Simon Hjortek (b.
 Falun, 1986) is a visual artist primarily working with photography and cinematography.
 Simon often depicts the mundane everyday life draped in the surreal.
 The style is precise and often draws equal amounts of inspiration from the disturbing and the beautiful.
-At times elegant, at times filled with clues as if each image is a riddle, Simon’s imagery encourages imagination and holds a dreamlike nostalgic quality.
+At times elegant, at times filled with clues as if each image is a riddle, Simon’s imagery encourages imagination, embraces the slow and holds a dreamlike nostalgic quality.

 Simon has through the years done commissioned work for artists and brands.
-He is also an award-winning music video director and cinematographer and shows his photography works at exhibitions.
-His photographic work has been featured as a finalist at Smithsonian Magazine’s 16th Annual Photo Contest.
+He is also an award-winning filmmaker and shows his photography works at exhibitions.
+His work has been featured as a finalist at Smithsonian Magazine’s 16th Annual Photo Contest.
 It has been seen in magazines such as Cap&Design, Articulate and Digital FOTO.
 Simon has participated in exhibitions around the world such as Liljevalch’s Vårsalongen 2021 in Sweden and Fumes and Perfumes in Germany.

 In 2018 Simon got the Christopher E. Burke Fine Art Grant.